BY-LAWs of the Pentagon Sailing Club, Inc.

 11. Club Events.
 Club sponsored activities shall include, but are not limited to: sail training classes, social sails, racing events, cruises, social functions, and membership meetings.

 12. Information.
-The Club shall maintain a website as its primary means of disseminating information on matters of general and special interest to the membership, and promulgating official notice of Club business and activities to all members.
-Other means of communication will be employed for those members without access to electronic media.
+The Club shall maintain a website as its primary means of disseminating information on matters of general and special interest to the membership and promulgating official notice of Club business and activities to all members.

 13. Amendments.
 These By-Laws may be amended by a quorum vote of the Bridge at a regular Bridge meeting or special meeting called specifically for the purpose of amending the By-Laws.